Skip to main content

 Broadcast

-Address zero is a special address on the stream, which indicates a broadcast selection.
+Address zero is a special address on the chain, which indicates a broadcast selection.
 During a broadcast, all modules are required to process the command.

 In this example, we have 4 modules connected.